 Baby monitors for deaf & hard of hearing parents

-My search for baby monitors kickstarted this website!
-I wanted a nice monitor that ALSO had some vibration feature for me for when I didn’t have my hearing aid in.
-It was a frustrating search, and at one point, I may have resigned myself to wearing my hearing aid ALL THE TIME which I explained to others would be like wearing your glasses to bed at night.
-Weird and not comfortable.
+My frustrating search for baby monitors kickstarted this website!
+I wanted a nice monitor that ALSO had some vibration feature for me for when I didn’t have my hearing aid in at night.
 My husband hears normally, so I wanted video, audio, and vibration.